-The defense of after-acquired evidence is similar to, but not the same as, an employer's affirmative defense to a charge that a protected characteristic was a "motivating factor" in an adverse employment decision, as explained in Instruction 10.3 (Civil Rights-Title VII-Disparate Treatment- "Motivating Factor"-Elements and Burden of Proof).
+The defense of after-acquired evidence is similar to, but not the same as, an employer's affirmative defense to a charge that a protected characteristic was a "motivating factor" in an adverse employment decision, as explained in Instruction 10.2 (Civil Rights-Title VII-Disparate Treatment-With Affirmative Defense of "Same Decision").
 In both situations, the "same decision" theory is more a limitation on remedies than an affirmative defense that defeats a claim of employment discrimination.
-In the case of the "same decision" theory in a mixed motive case discussed in Instruction 10.3, information establishing a lawful basis for the employer's decision is known to the employer at the time of the decision and limits a plaintiff's remedies as set forth in the Comment to Instruction 10.1 (Civil Rights-Title VII-Disparate Treatment-When Evidence Supports "Sole Reason" or "Motivating Factor").
-In the case of "after-acquired evidence," the information establishing a lawful basis for the employer's adverse employment decision is acquired after the adverse decision and limits remedies as set forth in the above instruction.
+In the case of the "same decision" theory in a mixed motive case discussed in Instruction 10.2, information establishing a lawful basis for the employer's decision is known to the employer at the time of the decision and limits a plaintiff's remedies.
+In the case of "after-acquired evidence," the information establishing a lawful basis for the employer's adverse employment decision is acquired after the adverse decision and limits remedies.